jonseitz/inclusive-harvard-map/README.md

 # inclusive-harvard-map

-Mapping the locations of resources on Harvard's Campus
+Mapping the locations of resources on Harvard's Campus.
+Currently a work in progress.